phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 Another major strength of ProDy is its capabilities for protein dynamics analysis.
 Specifically, it implements a **Gaussian network model (GNM)**, an ENM for molecular dynamics.
 This model is called "Gaussian" because protein bond movements follow normal (Gaussian) distributions around their equilibria.
 Furthermore, this model is **isotropic**, meaning that it only considers the magnitude of force exerted on the springs between nearby molecules and ignores any global effect on the orientations of these forces.

 Although it may seem that atomic movements are frantic and random, the movements of protein atoms are in fact often heavily coordinated, owing to the evolution of the proteins to perform replicable tasks.
-As a result, the movements of these particles are often correlated and can be summarized using a small number of descriptors, or "modes", which stabilize the system.
-The paradigm resulting from this insight is called **normal mode analysis (NMA)** and powers the elastic model that ProDy implements.
-The idea of representing a complex system with a small number of variables is one that we will return to in a later module, but the details rely on some advanced linear algebra and are too technical for our treatment here.
+As a result, the oscillations of these particles are often highly structured and can be summarized using a combination of functions explaining them, or "modes".
+(For those familiar with Fourier analysis, this is comparable to the observation that a function under certain conditions can be written as a sum of sine and cosine waves.)
+The paradigm resulting from the insight of breaking down oscillations into a comparatively small number of modes that summarize them is called **normal mode analysis (NMA)** and powers the elastic model that ProDy implements.

+We will say more about NMA later in this lesson, but for now we note that the idea of representing a complex system with a small number of variables is one that we will return to in a later module, but the details rely on some advanced linear algebra and are too technical for our treatment here.
 For those interested, a full treatment of the mathematics of GNMs can be found in the chapter at [https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf](https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf).

 <!-- NMA of proteins is based on the theory that the lowest frequency vibrational normal modes are the most functionally relevant, describing the largest movement within the protein [^Skjaerven].-->